ayusek/ada-compiler/spim/readme.txt

 test6 -> Passing Arrays to Functions, Matrix Type Defined

 Conversion of emitted statements to MIPS code would be handeled later on.

+ SPIM code generation :
+ The filename must match the main function name or else it would give an error.
+This is a warning in normal ada but I am treating it as an error.

+ scoping is not handeled yet

+ Memory Allocation :
+ Instead of alocating a complete memory and making offsets in it, Right now, I am just making a new space for each variable.
+ If values are not pre-assigned, then it would take garbage values

+ Library Support :
+ Right now, I have added the following function:

+ #Takes a variable

+ Print_int
+ Print_float
+ Print_char

+ #Takes Nothing
+ Print_newline